 In California, a person commits the crime of burglary by entering into a vehicle or building in order to commit a crime inside.
-Residential burglary, sometimes called home invasion burglary, is punished more severely.
+Residential burglary (sometimes called home invasion) is punished more severely than burglaries involving nonresidential buildings.
 California also has laws against unauthorized entry or trespass (entering a residence without permission).

-In California, a person commits burglary by entering into any building, room, store, vehicle, shipping container, or mine without permission and with the intent to commit theft or a felony inside.
+In California, a person commits burglary by entering into any building, room, store, vehicle, shipping container, or mine, without permission and with the intent to commit theft or a felony inside.
 For example, a person who goes into someone else's apartment in order to steal a laptop has committed burglary.

 The crime of burglary occurs as soon as the defendant enters into the building or vehicle with the illicit intent, even if the intended felony or theft never occurs.
-For example, if the police arrive while defendant is trying to remove the television from the wall, the defendant has still committed burglary (and attempted theft).
+For example, if the police arrive while the defendant is trying to remove the television from the wall, the defendant has still committed burglary (and attempted theft).

 A person's possession of burglary tools or connection to burglary tools found at a crime scene may also be considered evidence that the person committed burglary.
 For example, if a person is found entering someone else's garage with a screwdriver, the defendant's possession of the screwdriver can be used as evidence that the defendant intended to commit theft or some other crime in the garage.
 (People v.
 Darling, 210 Cal.
 App.
 3d 910 (1989).)
 For more information on how even everyday items can become burglar's tools, see Burglary Tools.